 - Approximately 13% of the total construction workforce is women compared to 4% in 2010.

 - Approximately 5% of the total construction workforce is people of color.
-Currently, 20% (2,034) of the union construction apprentices are people of color.
+Approximately 11% of the union construction workforce is people of color.
+Currently, 20% (2,366) of the union construction apprentices are people of color.

 - 92% of all African American apprentices are in union construction programs, 95% of all Latino and Latina apprentices and 98% of all other minorities apprentices are in union construction apprenticeship programs.